At the back of a row of posh terraced houses in Bloomsbury is a small comfortable cafe – inside the Charles Dickens Museum.

 When visiting, do notice the hole in the floor, but do not say “please sir can I have some more” as I am sure they’ve heard that joke a million times already.

-The choice for elevenses was coffee and scone — which they asked if I wanted warmed.
+The choice for elevenses was coffee and scone — which they asked if I wanted to be warmed.
 I said not, and it’s table service.

 When arrived, turned out they had warmed the scone, and now I am pleased they did as I usually only eat warmed scones when baking them myself as an impatient fool, but this time it really worked well.
 Not to mention, it helped the butter melt easily.